A regular interpolation problem and its applications: Applications of the interpolation problem

 \subsection{A generalization of a theorem of Ax}

 As mentioned in \Cref{intro}, we consider a generalization of the theorem of Ax in a different direction.
 Our object of study here is injective regular map of affine varieties such that the target variety is factorial.
 We always assume that $Y$ is factorial and $\Phi:X \longrightarrow Y$ is an injective regular map, unless specified otherwise.
 The following theorem is another important consequence of \Cref{fun_comp_thm}. \begin{thm} Let $X,Y$ be affine varieties over $k$ such that $Y$ is factorial, and $\Phi:X \longrightarrow Y$ be a regular morphism.
 Then $\Phi$ is biregular if and only if it is injective and almost surjective. \end{thm} \begin{proof} For a set $X$, let us denote the ring of $k$-valued function on $X$ by $\mathcal{F}(X, k)$.
 Since $\Phi$ is injective, the induced ring map given by the composition with $\Phi$, is surjective.
 We need to show that $\Phi^*: A(Y) \longrightarrow A(X)$ is an isomorphism.
 Clearly $\Phi$ is dominant, and hence $\Phi^*$ is injective.
-To show surjectivity of $\Phi^*$, let $f \in A(X)$. considering $f$ as an element of $\mathcal{F}(X, k)$, there exists $g \in \mathcal{F}(Y, k)$ such that $\widetilde{\Phi} (g)=f$, that is, $g \circ \Phi = f$.
+To show surjectivity of $\Phi^*$, let $f \in A(X)$.
+Considering $f$ as an element of $\mathcal{F}(X, k)$, there exists $g \in \mathcal{F}(Y, k)$ such that $\widetilde{\Phi} (g)=f$, that is, $g \circ \Phi = f$.
 Thus $f \in A\langle \Phi \rangle$, and by \Cref{fun_comp_thm}, $f \in A[\Phi]$.
 Therefore, $\Phi^*$ is surjective, and hence $\Phi$ is biregular.
-The other way is immediate. \end{proof} The following results are immediate consequences of the above result. \begin{cor} Let $X,Y$ be affine varieties over $k$ such that $A(Y)$ is factorial, and $\Phi:X \longrightarrow Y$ be a regular morphism.
-If $\Phi$ is bijective, then $\Phi$ is biregular. \end{cor} It is worthwhile to mention that \Cref{main_corollary} immediately follows from the Zariski main theorem.
-We reprove it using different approach.
+The other way is immediate. \end{proof} The following results are immediate consequences of the above result. \begin{cor} Let $X,Y$ be affine varieties over $k$ such that $Y$ is factorial, and $\Phi:X \longrightarrow Y$ be a regular morphism.
+If $\Phi$ is bijective, then it is biregular. \end{cor}